ujihisa/okta-scim-beta/README.md

     by an external profile master like Active Directory or a Human Resource Management Software system.

-Below is how the example Python/Flask SCIM server handles account deactivation:
+Below is how the sample application handles account deactivation:

     @app.route("/scim/v2/Users/<user_id>", methods=['PATCH'])
     def users_patch(user_id):